“You don’t understand the basic assumptions of your own culture if your own culture is the only culture you know.” ― Alan Watts

 What is Comparative Analysis?

-This is a scientific model for comparing topics between different belief systems.
 It is a structured form of comparative religious study.
 It uses the scientific process’s six steps to guide research and provide consistent, accurate results.

 Guiding Principles of Comparative Analysis